yewin-mm/helper-util/README.md

 <a name="passwordutil"></a>
 ##### PasswordUtil
-* Here are the sample usage that you can apply in your application.
+* Here are the sample usage for `PasswordUtil class` that you can apply in your application.

 ```java